Luís Zambujo

 Luís Rafael Margaça Garcia Zambujo (born 29 September 1986) is a Portuguese former professional footballer who played as a winger.

 Club career

 Born in Portel, Évora District, Zambujo played youth football with S.L.
 Benfica.
 He made his debut as a professional in 2006 with C.D.
 Olivais e Moscavide in the Segunda Liga, and alternated between that tier and the third in the following years.

 In the summer of 2011, Zambujo signed with Portimonense S.C. of the second division.
-In January 2013, after a brief spell with fellow league team C.F.
-Os Belenenses, he returned to his previous club, scoring his first two goals in the competition to help to a 4–0 home win against C.D.
+In January 2013, after a brief spell with C.F.
+Os Belenenses in the same league, he returned to his previous club, scoring his first two goals in the competition to help to a 4–0 home win against C.D.
 Tondela.